 You can record your decision to opt in or out on the Organ Donor Register.

-Those excluded will be people under 18, people who have been ordinarily resident in England for less than 12 months, and people who lack the capacity to understand the change.
+Those excluded will be people under 18, people who have lived in England for less than 12 months or who are not living here voluntarily, and people who lack the capacity to understand the change.

 Adults covered by the change will still have a choice whether they want to be an organ donor and their families will still be involved before organ donation goes ahead.